AGE: – Unknown

 A Thai Terracotta Buddhist Votive Tablet encased in a gilded metal frame shows the image of the walking Buddha impressed onto the terracotta in the traditional Sukhothai style seen in many Buddhist sculptures in Thailand.
 Many small terracotta placques were quite crudely made and were produced in abundance, this particular placque is larger in size and the central Buddha beautifully executed to show the movement of the robe and outline of the Buddha’s body.

 The Sukhothai style shows the Buddha dressed in loosely fitting flowing robes, with eyes lowered, long elegant limbs and broad shoulders, with feet in a walking posture.
 This posture became popular in Thailand in the 13th Century.
 It is believed that this posture brought the Buddha closer to the earthly realm and depicts the descent from Trayastrimsa (Tavatimsa) Heaven.

 The design and shape of the gilded shrine in which this plaque is sitting in is typical of Thai shrines and doorway frames found in most Thai Temples.
 A picture of a similar tablet to this can be seen in the book “Siamese Votive Tablets” by G. Goedes, translated by W. A. Graham where this style of images is discussed on page 15, Plate XII.

 Buddhist Merchants, monks and pilgrims from India from very early times journeyed between Chin and India for trade or to spread the word of the Buddha.
 Small placques with the central image of the Buddha were easy to carry and many smaller votive placques found or excavated on the Thai peninsula originated from India.

-For those of you who can read Thai script may be able to determine a date from the script at the back of the tablet – This votive placque accompanied another more decorative placque and was acquired in Singapore in 1973.
-We believe these to be quite old but have been unable to compare with others in this style other than the book mentioned above.
+For those of you who can read Thai script may be able to determine a date from the script at the back of the tablet – This votive placque accompanied another similar style bronze shrine and was acquired in Singapore in 1973.